 Co-managing partner of Rosen, Sapperstein & Friedlander, LLC, Mr. Rosen previously worked for The Shelter Group, The Bernstein Companies, Sphere Software Corporation and GE Capital.

 Mr. Rosen received his Master of Business Administration from the University of Maryland College Park and has served on the boards of numerous non-profits, including Towson University, Comprehensive Housing Assistance, Inc. (CHAI), Association for Corporate Growth (Maryland Chapter) and The Associated: Jewish Community Federation of Baltimore.
 He received the Daily Record’s Influential Marylander Award in 2019 and the Daily Record’s VIP award in 2014.

-In June 2019, the Maryland Transportation Authority (MDTA) Board named James F. Ports, Jr., to lead the 1,700-employee agency that oversees the State’s eight toll facilities and the E-ZPass Maryland system.
-As Executive Director, Mr. Ports manages the MDTA’s daily operations, including the nationally accredited MDTA Police; a $324.4 million annual operating budget; and a $3.1 billion six-year capital program.
-He also works with MDTA Board Members to establish policy and strategic direction for the agency.
+As Executive Director, Mr. Pines manages MDTA daily operations, including the nationally accredited MDTA Police, a $360.8 million annual operating budget and a $2.8 billion six-year capital program.
+He also works with the MDTA Board to establish policy and strategic direction for the agency.

 Executive Director Pines succeeds James F Ports, Jr., who was named Secretary of the Maryland Department of Transportation and MDTA Chairman in January 2022.